Unflappable ‘Dr Tony’ became public face of Covid-19 crisis response

 For now, he is stepping back as the public face of the State’s response team.
 He hands over his CMO duties to his deputy as he focuses now on the care of his own family rather than the country.

-Dr Ronan Glynn, the deputy chief medical officer at the Department of Health since October 2018, has taken over as acting chief medical officer while Dr Tony Holohan is away from the role.
+Dr Ronan Glynn, the deputy chief medical officer at the Department of Health since October 2018, has taken over as acting CMO while Dr Holohan is away from the role.

 Dr Glynn sits to Dr Holohan’s left during the regular National Public Health Emergency Team briefings at the Department of Health and usually provides details on the how virus is behaving as well as detailed information on “at risk” groups, clusters and health guidance in specific settings.